 Neutral Oil: Use canola or vegetable oil; please do not use olive oil or other kinds of oil.

-Cake Flour: I’ll talk more about it in details below.
+Cake Flour: I’ll talk more about it in detail below.
 If you are making a chiffon cake, use cake flour, not all-purpose flour.
-At least you can make homemade cake flour with all-purpose flour and cornstarch (See Notes in the Recipe below).
+At least you can make homemade cake flour with all-purpose flour and cornstarch (See Notes in the recipe below).

 Eggs: I use large eggs for all my recipes on the blog as they are the standard size in American recipes.

 My Favorite: Super-Fine Unbleached Cake Flour from Bob’s Red Mill®

 This post was sponsored by Bob’s Red Mill®.
 I couldn’t be any more thrilled when I get to work with Bob’s Red Mill® to develop this Orange Chiffon Cake recipe.
 When comes to baking and breakfast products, I highly recommend Bob’s Red Mill®.
 Have you tried any of their flours or other products before?
 What I genuinely admire about the company is that they use honest ingredients and methods for all their wide range of products, which I think it’s important for the consumers.

 As an employee-owned company, Bob’s Red Mill® uses high-quality whole grains to satisfy all vegan, paleo, and gluten-free friendly cooking and baking needs.
 From almond flour, cake mixes, coconut flour to various grains, it offers the largest lines of organic, whole grain foods in the country.
 You can be assured that all of its products are certified Kosher and made with ingredients grown from non-GMO seeds.
 If you’re curious, you can go to the website and learn more about the founder, Bob Moore and his mission too.